liferay/liferay-docs/en/developer/tutorials/articles/02-developing-a-web-application/10-workflow/03-workflow-handlers/02-guestbook-workflow-handlers.markdown

 information, interacting with Liferay's workflow classes to make sure each entity is properly handled by @product@.
 At this point you can enable workflow for the Guestbook inside @product@ and see how it works.
-Navigate to *Control Panel &rarr; Workflow Configuration*.
-The Guestbook entity appears among
-@product@'s native entities.
-Enable the Single Approver Workflow for Guestbooks;
-then go to the Guestbook Admin portlet and add a new Guestbook.
+Navigate to *Control Panel &rarr; Workflow* &rarr; *Process Builder* &rarr; *Configuration*.
+The Guestbook entity appears among @product@'s native entities.
+Enable the Single Approver Workflow for Guestbooks; then go to the Guestbook Admin portlet and add a new Guestbook.
 A notification appears next to your user name in the product menu.
 You receive a notification from the workflow that a task is ready for review.
 Click it, and you're taken to the My Workflow Tasks portlet, where you can complete the review task.

 ![Figure 1: Click the workflow notification in the Notifications portlet to review the guestbook submitted to the workflow.](../../../../images/workflow-notification.png)